wixplosives/stylable-intelligence/README.md

 # Project Setup
 * Clone this repo
-* Run yarn in packages/server/, packages/client/ and project root
+* Run yarn (in this order) in: packages/server/, packages/client/ and project root
 * To build server and copy to client: yarn start in packages/server/
 * To build server and run tests: yarn test in packages/server/
 * To run client tests from command line: yarn test in packages/client/